 Marathas (17th Century)

 In the 17th century, the Marathas took control of the region, with Shahaji Bhosle, a leader of the Maratha Empire, seizing Bangalore in 1638.
-He entrusted the city to his stepbrother, Venkoji while giving Maharashtra to his elder son, Shivaji.
+He entrusted the city to his second son, Venkoji, while giving Maharashtra to his elder son, Shivaji.
 The Marathas ruled Bangalore for nearly 50 years until Venkoji moved to Thanjavur.
-During this period, the Mughals captured the land, which they later sold to the Wadiyars for three lakh rupees.

 British Rule (19th and 20th Centuries)

 After the British defeated Tipu Sultan, they assassinated him and assumed control of Bengaluru.
-The British returned administrative authority to the Maharaja of Mysore, and Srirangapatna became the capital of the Princely State of Mysore, a nominally sovereign entity within the British Raj.
+Seringapatanam or Srirangapatnam became the garrison town of the British.

+In 1806, the British shifted their cantonment to Bangalore, prompting a new town to grow around it under British governance.
 Bengaluru emerged as a key military cantonment and an important administrative centre during British rule.
 The city’s temperate climate attracted many British officials, leading to the establishment of the “Cantonment” area, distinct from the older “Pete” area built by Kempe Gowda.
 This division laid the foundation for Bengaluru’s rapid growth in the 19th and 20th centuries.

 Post-Independence Bengaluru